Elv13/tyrannical/README.md

 supported by the default awful.tag engine, adding legacy complexity to the code base and affecting performance.

-This is why Tyranic was created.
+This is why Tyrannical was created.
 It is a light rule engine offering pretty much the same rule system, but without all the dynamic tag code.
 Note that dynamic tagging is now supported directly by awesome.

 ### Examples